bdusell/jitsu/README.md

 These are `XArray` for native PHP `array`s, `XString` for PHP `string`s, and `XRegex` for PHP's `preg` functions.
 These are object-oriented interfaces built on top of `ArrayUtil`, `StringUtil`, and `RegexUtil`, respectively.
+When you want to use the normalized API without creating wrapped objects, use the `*Util` classes instead.
+In general, when a `*Util` function takes the native PHP equivalent as its first argument, it is also a method on the corresponding `X*` class.
+The `X*` class methods automatically unbox `X*` class arguments and wrap return values in `X*` classes where appropriate; the `*Util` functions do not.

-As an alternative to invoking `new ArrayUtil($array)`, etc. you can use the global functions `xarray`, `xstring`, and `xregex` to wrap values in these classes.
+As an alternative to invoking `new XArray($array)`, etc. you can use the global functions `xarray`, `xstring`, and `xregex` to wrap values in these classes.

-Refer to the inline documentation in `ArrayUtil`, etc. for method details.
+Refer to the detailed inline documentation in `ArrayUtil`, `StringUtil`, and `RegexUtil` for method details.

 ## Request Access ##